Fazendaaa/Succubus/docs/README.md

 - Works across many different OSes and their respective versions
 - Reduces the time to develop projects and deploy them by running it the code inside a control environment during development
 - Heavily inspired by the Toyota's philosophy
+- A idempotence approach that avoids some unknown factor to break your development flow

 ### Basics